Null object pattern: Description

 For example, a function may retrieve a list of files in a folder and perform some action on each.
 In the case of an empty folder, one response may be to throw an exception or return a null reference rather than a list.
-Thus, the code which expects a list must verify that it in fact has one before continuing, which can complicate the design.
+Thus, the code expecting a list must verify that it in fact has one before continuing, which can complicate the design.

 By returning a null object (i.e., an empty list) instead, there is no need to verify that the return value is in fact a list.
 The calling function may simply iterate the list as normal, effectively doing nothing.
 It is, however, still possible to check whether the return value is a null object (an empty list) and react differently if desired.

 The null object pattern can also be used to act as a stub for testing, if a certain feature such as a database is not available for testing.